 - Flexible schedule customized during this unique program.

-- As licensure is required for employment in the State of Michigan, Dorsey Schools will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+- As licensure is required for employment in the State of Michigan, Dorsey College will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.
+Dorsey College has determined that its Cosmetology Instructor program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
+No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.

 A career as a cosmetology instructor offers a diversity of employment options.
 Those trained in this field (once they are licensed) may find entry-level employment as cosmetology and nail technician instructors, school directors, state board members, and state board inspectors.
 Jobs in this specialty can be found in trade and beauty schools, community colleges, and other types of higher learning or career training institutions.